airbnb/lottie-android/README.md

 You can also load the composition directly using `LottieComposition` and pass it to a `LottieAnimationView` or `LottieDrawable`.

+## Performance
+1. If the composition has no masks or mattes then the performance and memory overhead should be quite good.
+No bitmaps are created and most operations are simple canvas draw operations.
+2. If the composition has mattes, 2-3 bitmaps will be created at the composition size.
+The bitmaps are created automatically by lottie when the animation view is added to the window and recycled when it is removed from the window.
+For this reason, it is not recommended to use animations with masks or mattes in a RecyclerView because it will cause significant bitmap churn
+3. If you are using your animation in a list, it is recommended to use a CacheStrategy in LottieAnimationView.setAnimation(String, CacheStrategy) so the animations doesn't have to be deserialized every time.

+## Try it out
+Clone this repository and run the LottieSample module to see a bunch of sample animations.
+The JSON files for them are located in [/assets](https://github.com/airbnb/lottie-android/tree/master/LottieSample/src/main/assets).

+The sample app can also load json files at a given url or locally on your device (like Downloads or on your sdcard).

 ## Alternatives
 1. Build animations by hand.
 Building animations by hand is a huge time commitment for design and engingeering across Android and iOS.
 It's often hard or even impossible to justify spending so much time to get an animation right.
 2. [Facebook Keyframes](https://github.com/facebookincubator/Keyframes).
 Keyframes is a wonderful new library from Facebook that they built for reactions.
 However, it only supports a small subset of the features suppoted by Lottie such as masks, mattes, trim paths, dash patterns, and more.